Enhancing Long Video Generation Consistency without Tuning: Theoretical Analysis

 where $A^{X}$ and $A^{Y}$ are the attention scores of the original and improved temporal attention, respectively.
 The weights for all the time steps share the same value.
 We also simplify the weight matrix $\Lambda$ to be diagonal.

-\paragraph{Performance metric} Inconsistency in videos usually manifests as unnatural high-frequency changes in the frames across time, as shown in Fig.~\ref{fig:motion_analysis} and Section~\ref{sec:mask}.
-For a pixel that varies across time, also called a {\em signal} $x$, we define the {\em inconsistency error} of a signal $x$ in a local neighborhood of time $\tau$ as $ \rmE(x,\tau) :=\sum_{k=k_{\rmt}}^{\lfloor N/2\rfloor} \big|\dstft(x,\psi,\tau,k)\big|, $ where $|z|$ represents the magnitude of the complex number $z$, and $0<k_{\rmt}\leq \lfloor N/2\rfloor$ is the threshold of the frequency index to distinguish the inconsistent part of the video. $\phi_{2}$ in \ourmethod{} is an estimate of this value.
+\textbf{Performance metric} Inconsistency in videos usually manifests as unnatural high-frequency changes in the frames over time, as shown in Fig.~\ref{fig:motion_analysis} and Section~\ref{sec:mask}.
+For a pixel that varies in time, also called a {\em signal} $x$, we define the {\em inconsistency error} of a signal $x$ in a local neighborhood of time $\tau$ as $ \rmE(x,\tau) :=\sum_{k=k_{\rmt}}^{\lfloor N/2\rfloor} \big|\dstft(x,\psi,\tau,k)\big|, $ where $|z|$ is the magnitude of the complex number $z$, and $0<k_{\rmt}\leq \lfloor N/2\rfloor$ is the threshold of the frequency index to distinguish the inconsistent part of the video. $\phi_{2}$ in \ourmethod{} is an estimate of this value.
 For example, this can be set to $5\cdot 2\pi/N$ in Fig.~\ref{fig:motion_analysis}.
-The metric $\rmE(x,\tau)$ serves as a quantification of the signal that originates from rapid and unnatural motion in the video.
+The metric $\rmE(x,\tau)$ quantifies the part of the signal that originates from rapid and unnatural motion in the video.

-To facilitate our theoretical analyses, we make three assumptions. \begin{assumption}[Existence of inconsistency] The original signal $x = x^{(N)}$ of length $N$ contains non-negligible inconsistency error.
-More precisely, there exists a constant $C>0$ (not dependent on~$\tau$) such that $\liminf_{N\to\infty}\rmE(x^{(N)}, \tau)\ge C$ for all $\tau \in \bbZ$. \end{assumption} This assumption states that there is a non-negligible inconsistency error in the original output of the temporal attention.
-Under this case, we will show that \ourmethod{} decreases $\rmE(y, \tau)$.
-We assume that such inconsistency appears in each time step $\tau\in[N]$ for the ease of analysis.
-Our results can be easily generalized to the situation where the inconsistency only appears in a strict subset of timesteps $N_{\text{inconsistent}}\subseteq [N]$. \begin{assumption}[Approximate time-homogeneity] The attention scores are approximately time-homogeneous, i.e., there exists a constant $\gamma>4$ such that

-\end{assumption} This assumption states that the attention scores at different time steps are approximately homogeneous.
-This can be empirically observed as the similar pattern of attention scores in each row in Figure.~\ref{fig:motion_analysis}.
-We note that the indexes $i,j,i+k$, and $j+k$ do not have to belong to the discrete interval $[N]$.
-If they do not lie in $[N]$, we periodically extend of $A$ which originates from \ac{dstft} and is defined in Section~\ref{sec:stft}.
-This assumption states that the attention scores at different time steps are approximately homogeneous.
-For example, this assumption is satisfied when the queries and keys satisfy $q_{i}^{\top}k_{j}=\exp(-|i-j|)$ for all $i,j\in\bbZ$, where $|i-j|$ denotes the difference between $i$ and $j$ modulo $N$.
-This type of homogeneity assumption has also been adopted in the existing works to analyze the properties of transformers~\citep{dong2021attention}.
+To facilitate our theoretical analyses, we make three assumptions.
+The precise statements for these assumptions are provided in Appendix~\ref{app:assump}.
+Here, we provide abridged versions of these assumptions: